SAS Computing launched the GreenIT Initiative in 2018. This program saves over 350 tons of carbon emissions and about 500,000 kilowatt-hours anually.

 When will my computer go into standby?

 The computers enrolled in the program enter standby between 5PM and 8AM if there is no user logged in, or if the logged in user has been idle longer than a half hour.
-If a user is logged in at 5PM, the program checks again at 5:30.
+If a user is logged in at 5PM, the program checks again at 5:30 (and every half hour until 8AM).

 Will I lose any unsaved work?